Authenticate a managed identity with Azure Active Directory to access Azure Service Bus resources

 Native applications and web applications that make requests to Service Bus can also authorize with Azure AD.
 This article shows you how to request an access token and use it to authorize requests for Service Bus resources.

-Assigning RBAC roles for access rights
+Assigning Azure roles for access rights

-When an RBAC role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
+When an Azure role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
 Access can be scoped to the level of subscription, the resource group, or the Service Bus namespace.
 An Azure AD security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.

-Built-in RBAC roles for Azure Service Bus
+Azure built-in roles for Azure Service Bus

 - Azure Service Bus Data Owner: Enables data access to Service Bus namespace and its entities (queues, topics, subscriptions, and filters)